GAZ-24: Station wagon and ambulance

 In 1972, the GAZ-24-02 four-door station wagon was introduced, fitted with three rows of seats.
 To inhibit small, private enterprises, Volga wagons were not sold to private owners without special permit.
 For example, families with many children or sportsmen who had to carry heavy sport equipment (like parachutes) were allowed to purchase a Volga wagon.
 Famous clown and actor Yuri Nikulin was permitted to own a GAZ-24-02 wagon because he often transported heavy circus equipment.
 This restriction came from the small volume of GAZ-24-02 production.
 Wagons were primarily used by hospitals (as ambulances), state-owned shops, taxi companies, Militsiya, GAI, post offices, and other state enterprises.
 The wagon was sold freely in export markets.

 The GAZ-24-02 had generous interior area with three rows of seats and seven- or eight-passenger seating.
 The area behind the front seat could be converted into a spacious, one-level cargo compartment.
 The GAZ-24-02 had heavy-duty rear leaf springs (six leaves as opposed to the sedan's five) and could carry up to 400 kg, thanks to stiffer rear springs.

 The GAZ-24-04 was a taxicab variant of the Volga station wagon with special features similar to those of the sedan taxi.

 The ambulance-specification GAZ-24-03 model was introduced in 1973.

+In addition, a panel van model was also built in small numbers.